Tools

 composeApp/src/commonMain/.../data/RemoteDataRepository.kt |

-Tool loop (Gemini + OpenAI), parallel execution |
+Tool loop (Gemini + OpenAI), parallel execution, context trimming |

 composeApp/src/commonMain/.../tools/CommonTools.kt |

-Common tool implementations |
+Common tool implementations and the cross-platform definition list |

 composeApp/src/commonMain/.../Platform.kt |